Gamify-IT/docs/adr/unity-folder-structure.md

 # Unity Folder Structure and Filenames

-Currently our Folder and File structure in our unity project is not consistent.
+Currently, the File and Folder structure in our unity projects is inconsistent.
 There are Scripts in Scenes Folders, Scenes in no folder at all, etc. Also the Filenames do not follow a same Text Case.

 ## Possible Solutions